 That’s why Amazon Prime members will buy from a competitor or online 23% and 29% of the time respectively when not able to find the in store item they want.
 For non-Amazon Prime members the rates are 29% and 17%.
 This has such a huge positive effect on ecommerce that IHL estimates 24% of Amazon sales volume comes from customers who first attempted to buy a product in a store.

 Overall, out of stocks cost US retailers over $169B per year, including $24B tied up in safety stocks.

 Drop Shipping As a Solution to Out of Stocks

-Drop shipping can have a huge positive impact with these last two.
+Drop shipping can have a huge positive impact on these last two strategies.

 Currently there are 660 million items ready to be drop shipped in the US.
 That means developing a drop ship program allows retailers to access inventory at levels comparable to online marketplaces.
 As a result, Drop shipping can provide a slew of options for helping to prevent out of stock situations with omnichannel strategies such as BOPIS or even SFS.
 If a customer searching online can’t find an item at a store they want, alternatives can be offered through drop shipping such as having the items sent directly to them or to the store location of their choice.

 Save the Sale

 As for “save the sale” situations, retailers need the ability to offer alternatives to customers by stitching together inventory data from other stores, fulfillment centers, warehouses, 3PLs, licensed manufacturers, and factories.
 They need a way to see and access all the inventory assets beyond the walls of a store.

 A key part of such a vision is creating more integrated relationships with suppliers, so that all the inventory assets in a retailer’s ecosystem are able to be seen online, or by store employees, and then drop shipped to customers.
 It’s because of such advantages that retailers growing their sales at a pace of 5% or more are 80% more likely to drop ship.